Skip to main navigation

 • be registered with the relevant regulatory body for the duration of your supervised practice

-• have been registered as a social worker for at least 3 years continuously
+• have been registered as a social worker for at least 3 years continuously and throughout the full period of the supervised practise

 • there must be no perceived conflict of interest between you and your supervisor